jiangvv/gradify/README.md

 `-d --dir`

-DIR (opt) - specify a directory to be used.
+DIR (opt) - specify a direcotry to be used.
 If not used (and not -f), current dir will be used.
 Only files with "jpg" extension will be used.

 Other important notes:
 There are constants you can tweak which will later be flags (Black/White sensitivity, image resolution, uniformness of colors) although generally the default vals are generally best.